National Conservation Area “Sophia of Kyiv”

 Bell Tower of the St.Sophia Cathedral

 I would like to especially highlight the magnificent bell tower of Sofia Kyivska.
-To my mind, it is rightfully a marvelous construction of the whole complex.
+To my mind, it is rightfully a marvelous construction that dominnates above the complex.
 Its height is 76 meters and it is built in the shape of a stepped pyramid of four tiers, gradually decreasing in size to the culmination point of the dome.

 Of particular interest is the architectural decoration of the facades of the bell tower.
 All the walls of it are covered with lush and rich moldings.
 The first tier of the bell tower is marked by a special wealth in architecture and stucco decoration, showing the great influence of Ukrainian folk art.
-There are sculptured images of Prince Vladimir, the Apostle Andrew, the Apostle Timothy and the Archangel Raphael, on the facades of the third tier placed in rectangular frames.
+There are sculptured images of Prince Volodymyr, Apostle Andrew, Apostle Timothy and Archangel Raphael.

-From the initial construction, which was erected in the years 1699-1706, have survived only the first and a part of the second tiers.
+From the initial construction of the Bbell Tower (1699-1706), have survived only the first and a part of the second tiers.
 But despite this fact, the architecture and decoration of the whole bell tower are designed in the same style.

 The bell which is preserved in the second tier was cast in 1705 by the Kiev talented master Athanasius Petrovich.
 It is decorated with rich floral ornaments, which cover a wide frieze bell neck and run along its bottom edge by a thin thread.
 It is a valuable monument of Ukrainian artistic casting of the beginning of the 18th century.